 Universities are extremely complex in their operations, acting essentially like their own town or city.
 With each student they admit and employee they hire, universities not only provide education, but also housing, food, sports, entertainment, healthcare and safety.
 They conduct research and provide cultural opportunities of all kinds.
 They partner with other universities, companies and countries around the world.
 And each activity requires its own standards to be followed, its own challenges to manage.

-Managing such complex organizational activities can be difficult, particularly since many institutions have tight budgets, are understaffed, and are often outpaced by technology, all while trying to stay relevant and prove they’re worth the expensive price tag.
+Managing such complex organisational activities can be difficult, particularly since many institutions have tight budgets, are understaffed, and are often outpaced by technology, all while trying to stay relevant and prove they’re worth the expensive price tag.
 Alternatively, universities with strong balance sheets and massive endowments are working under old rules and traditions set forth by their legacy and the donors that fund them.

 Compliance controls, training and communication are equally critical to creating an ethical culture within the college and university setting.